matheger/matheger.github.io/_pages/python.md

 I am Spartacus!
 ```

-And it's even extensible to any number of objects we want!
+And the best part: It's extensible to any number of objects we want!

 # *tacet*